-The data from our model is obtained from the average monthly dengue incidences during 2004-2014 in Chiang Mai.
+The data from our model is obtained from the average monthly dengue incidences during 2008-2015 in Chiang Mai.
 Figure 2 shows the dengue incidences generated by the model, the cumulative number of infection in that month, and the average monthly incidences.
 The numbers are new infections in the month in question.
 The temperature is the temperature in Chiang Mai and seasonal factors as described in Table 1.
 The highest number of dengue incidences occurred in August.
-It is important to remind that the asymptomatic dengue fever represents 75.7%-90.2% of the total dengue infections (Seyler et al., 2009).
-In this study, we assumed that the actual infection number was 5 times greater than the reported cases, which is the same ratio as Seyler et al. (2009).
+It is important to note that the asymptomatic dengue fever represents 75.7%-90.2% of total dengue infections (Seyler, Grandesso & Le Strat, 2009).
+In this study, we assumed that the actual infection number was 10 times greater than the reported cases, which is the same ratio as Seyler, Grandesso & Le Strat (2009).
 However, the actual data showed only reported or symptomatic cases.
 Asymptomatic symptoms are generally ignored and unreported.
-In the model simulation, the infection is a combination of asymptomatic and symptomatic cases.
-Therefore, the number of infectious human generated by model was divided by 5 before fit to the actual data.
+In the model simulation, the infectious human generated by model was divided by 10 to represent only symptomatic cases and fit to the actual data.